AG7GN/images/README.md

 ## Features

-- Uses the latest stock Debian 10 (Buster) Raspberry Pi OS (aka "Raspbian")
+- Uses the latest official Debian 10 (Buster) Raspberry Pi OS (aka "Raspbian")

 - Fldigi, Flmsg, Flamp, Flarq are installed and minimally configured to use PulseAudio and 1 or 2 radios.
 You must set your call sign and name, among other things, in the Fldigi and Flmsg settings.
 - Flrig is installed and configured for use with 1 or 2 radios, but it is not visible on the __Hamradio__ menu by default.
 See the [Customize the Main Menu](#customize-the-main-menu) section for information on customizing the menu.